Volunteering with FOK

 Friends of the Koala is fortunate enough to have the support of over 120 amazing volunteers who dedicate their time and energy to our cause.
 We welcome new volunteers at any time and offer a range of rewarding volunteer opportunities.
 By volunteering with us, not only will you get the opportunity to work closely with koalas, you will also develop new skills, make likeminded friends and work in an engaging, supportive and safe environment.

-For insurance purposes, all volunteers must be 18 years or over and be a member of Friends of the Koala.
 Volunteers are required to attend various training sessions depending on the skill level they wish to attain and will be subject to an initial two-month probationary period.
-All volunteers abide by the FOK Code of Conduct [31KB] to protect the health and safety of our koalas.
+All volunteers abide by the FOK Code of Conduct [31KB] to protect the health and safety of our koalas and each other.

 If you have a few hours to spare a week, a love of koalas and want to support your local community Friends of the Koala may be the place for you!
 Call our office on (02) 6621 4664 for more information or to arrange an induction session.